BeeTheThird/Godot-Projects/README.md

 ## PREAMBLE / LICENSE

 Hi!
 I'm BeeTheThird, and this repository is home to my amateur indie game projects.
-All of the micro-games in this repo are made with Godot 4.7+ and using exclusively GDscript.
+All of the micro-games in this repo are made with Godot 4.7+ and using exclusively GDScript.

 This repository is under the MIT license.
 Essentially, that means you are free to use the contents of this repo as you see fit - commercially or otherwise!
 If you do utilize any part of this repository for your own project, your only obligation is to ***include a copy of the copyright notice and MIT License*** that can be found in the 'LICENSE' file above. :)